orassayag/excel-to-json/README.md

-# Server
+# Excel To JSON

-Start to be built in May 2020.
-The server application's role is to convert excel content documents to JSON files.
+Built in May 2020.
+A small application to convert excel content documents to JSON files.

----
 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environnement.